 • EV charging only begins when the battery is healthy enough to sustain it

-• The physical current cap from the shared breaker further limits the rate at which EVs can deplete the reserve
+• The physical current capacity from the shared breaker further limits the rate at which EVs can deplete the reserve

 Together, these two constraints (one in firmware and one in hardware) form a robust, layered protection strategy for solar EV charging that is significantly more reliable than software-only limits, particularly in multi-charger installations.